 One of our favorite kinds of locks is the old fashioned but very reliable deadbolt.
 These locks when properly installed can provide your property with discreet and solid security by acting as a second line of defense.
 If a burglar was to manage to pick or bypass your main door lock, a well-installed deadbolt lock can thwart his actions by causing frustration, fear and lack of resolve.
 It takes additional time to now get past your deadbolt (assuming you locked it, of course!).
 Every second of this time increases the risk that the homeowner is either calling police or reaching for a gun.
 Most crooks will simply move on to easier pickings as the ‘low hanging fruit’ is what they had in mind, most times.

 These specialty locks are highly recommended by our locksmiths.
 They are built solidly and consist of better parts and construction.
 While most ‘regular’ locks are made of tin, high security locks are constructed of solid steel parts that allow them to become labelled as pick proof, pry proof and smash proof by industry experts.
-Surprisingly, you won’t pay a fortune for these useful hardware options as many locksmith shops offer them at affordable rates, including ours.
+Surprisingly, you won’t pay a fortune for these useful hardware options as many locksmiths offer them at affordable rates.

 Padlocks are affordable, easy to use and portable.
 They come in many sizes and offer multiple options for locking and unlocking.
 You can use padlocks with keys, key codes, combination dials and a combination of the above.
 These useful locks can be used to secure gates, lockers, storage rooms, cabinets, sheds and lots more.
 People have been successfully using padlocks for several hundred years with varying degrees of success.
 Their portability and versatility make them useful in locking applications from jails to schools.